viant/endly/system/cloud/aws/lambda/README.md

 - recreateFunction: drop if exists and create new function
 - dropFunction: drop function with dependencies
 - setupPermission: add permission if it does not exists
-- setupFunction: creates or modifies function with specified options
+- setupFunction: creates or modifies function with specified policies

 ### Usage: